FAQs

 Using wood burning stoves correctly is an environmentally-friendly and cost-effective form of heating, a typical summary of facts are:

-• Burning seasoned wood is a very carbon lean process, and is sustainable when the wood properly managed and harvested.
+Burning locally seasoned wood is a very carbon lean process, and is sustainable when the wood is properly managed and harvested.
+Buying locally reduces the carbon footprint of the supplier significantly by minimising the distances travelled and additional packaging requirements.

 The Stove Industry Alliance have explained about many of the misconceptions around pollution caused by stoves here: